raval-64/Event-Booking-Project/README.md

     - User can view all events
     - User can view event details
     - User can book event in event details
-    - Users can view booking summary after booking events.
+    - Users can view booking summary after booking event.

 ## Change for local system
 ### install python-pip